 Influential Māori leaders facilitated the 1984 Hui Taumata, a planning meeting which gave momentum to the idea of a Māori economy, based on self-determination, iwi development and self-reliance.

-In 1987 the New Zealand Māori Council won a landmark case in relation to the State Owned Enterprise Act 1986.
-The High Court finding required the Crown to pay heed to potential Māori claims to ownership when disposing of surplus Crown assets such as land, and to acknowledge existing or future Māori claims against land and other assets being transferred to new Crown companies.
+In 1987 the New Zealand Māori Council won a landmark case in relation to the State-owned Enterprise Act 1986.
+The High Court finding required the Crown to give heed to potential Māori claims to ownership when disposing of surplus Crown assets such as land, and to acknowledge existing or future Māori claims against land and other assets being transferred to new Crown companies.